emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# July 27th, 2022 (remote) Meetup
+# August 31st, 2022 (remote) Meetup

-Our next meetup is going to be on Wednesday, July 27th 2022.
+Our next meetup is going to be on Wednesday, August 31st 2022.
 It'll take place online on our Jitsi video chat server.

 No specific talks yet, if you want to present, ask something, or